 I keep getting penalties for late payment of VAT and PAYE.
 The problem is, the more penalties I get, the harder it is to pay!

-In 2010, HMRC implemented new penalties for the late payment of periodic PAYE /NIC from businesses.
-They included any tax, national insurance contributions, construction industry deductions and student loan deductions which may be due.
+HMRC has implemented penalties for the late payment of periodic PAYE/NIC from businesses.
+They include any tax, national insurance contributions, construction industry deductions and student loan deductions which may be due.

 It means that businesses delaying payment of the above regularly, may have a penalty to pay if the payments are not made by 19th of the month.
 The initial penalty is 1% of the tax and will increase in increments to 4%.
 There will be a 1 month period of "grace", i.e. you will be allowed one late month per tax year.